Jan Reineke

 [bib]

-2. Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts (Distinguished Paper Award award)
+3. Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts (Distinguished Paper Award at CCS 2023 and Intel Hardware Security Academic Award Finalist award)

 Z. Wang, G. Mohr, K. Gleissenthall, J. Reineke, and M. Guarnieri